ankitbioinfo/NiCo_v2/README.md

 # NiCo_v2

 In the original version of NiCo cell type niche interactions plot was not good due to darker color used in the color map.
-There is a way to make the color opacity reduced and it can be used in the following way.
+There is a way to make the color opacity reduced using `alpha` value and change the colormap using `input_colormap` and it can be used in the following way.

 ```
 celltype_niche_interaction_cutoff=0.1
+saveas='png'
+transparent_mode=False

 sint.plot_niche_interactions_without_edge_weight(niche_pred_output,
 niche_cutoff=celltype_niche_interaction_cutoff,